The Australian Federal Budget 2025-26 Highlights

 Economic Transformation

 The government’s “Future Made in Australia” agenda aims to drive economic transformation through cleaner, cheaper energy and job creation.
 The 2024–25 budget allocated $22.7 billion over a decade to support innovation, clean energy manufacturing, and investment.
-This includes funding for hydrogen, critical minerals, and clean energy technologies, alongside a $2 billion boost to the Clean Energy Finance Corporation.
+This includes funding for:

 Green Metals Production